 At Arrowhead Dental, our goal is to help you maintain a beautiful and functional smile.
 Although sometimes it is inevitable, we try to avoid tooth extractions.
 To save your tooth from an extraction, we may recommend root canal treatment.
 A root canal is a common procedure where we remove an infection that has settled deep within the tooth.
-Contrary to popular opinion, today’s root canals involve little or no pain, thanks to advancements in modern dentistry.
+Contrary to popular opinion, today’s root canals involve little or no discomfort thanks to advancements in modern dentistry.

 Infected or Damaged Dental Pulp

-The pulp is soft tissue within the tooth that contains nerves, blood vessels, and connective tissue.
-When the pulp becomes infected, serious pain may arise.
+The pulp is soft tissue within the tooth that contains nerves, blood vessels and connective tissue.
+When the pulp becomes infected, serious discomfort may arise.
 The most common causes of infection are untreated tooth decay and severe structural damage to the tooth.
 If the damaged pulp is not removed, the tissues around the root will soon become infected.
 Even if there is no pain, the infection-causing bacteria can significantly damage the underlying bone.
 Without proper treatment, your tooth may need to be removed.

 Root Canal Procedure

 During a routine appointment, our dentists and team will check to make sure that a root canal treatment is necessary.
 Once we have set a treatment plan, we can schedule the procedure.